resoluteworks/invirt/docs/docs/framework/forms/form-validation.md

 There are then two things we can add to our HTML form.
 First, we can set a value for our inputs to display a previously entered value.
 Second, we can show an error message for each input by checking if the field has any errors.
+This is a common pattern that you've likely encountered in other MVC frameworks.

 To omit the password value from being rendered back on the form, we simply don't add a `value` to the password input, essentially leaving it as per earlier definition.